So, you want to grow your marketing agency?

 22. Focus on Profitability, Not Just Revenue

-It’s easy to get caught up in chasing revenue growth, but if your costs are growing just as fast, you’re not really getting ahead.
+It’s easy to get caught up in chasing revenue growth, but if your expenses are increasing at the same rate, you’re not making any real progress.
 Here’s how to focus on profitability:

 Understand your numbers.
 Know your profit margins for each service and client.
 This might require investing in better accounting software or working with a financial advisor.